EyasuTeshome/shifttracker/job-search/JSR-schedule-your-industry-professional-mock-interview-v5.md

     - Choose the time.
     - Fill in your name and email address.
 Note: you must use the same email address you use for the Microverse Student Dashboard.

-      **Calendly will send you a confirmation with the the interviewer's name, the date and time, and the link for the interview.**
+      **Calendly will send you a confirmation with the the interviewer's name, the date and time, and the link for the interview.
+Please take a screenshot and submit it in this activity**

       **NOTE** - If you are unable to complete any of the steps above, or you cannot find availability within the required timeframe, please reach out to Student Success right away, so we can help you figure this out and ensure you attend your industry professional mock interview.

+3. **Inform us about the date of your meeting.**
+    - Submit a screenshot of the confirmation email you receive in this ativity.
-3. **Inform us about the date of your meeting.** In the following activity, please register the date and time of your meeting, and your interviewer's name.
+    - In the following activity, please register the date and time of your meeting, and your interviewer's name.

 ### Rescheduling and cancellation policy